 State and Territory tribunals are able to hear disputes about end of life medical treatment.
 Their powers, the orders they may make, and how they make decisions vary depending on the guardianship and medical treatment legislation of the State or Territory.

-State and Territory Supreme Courts also have powers to resolve disputes about medical treatment at the end of life.
-When making a decision for a person without capacity, the courts' paramount consideration is the person's best interests.
+The State and Territory Supreme Courts also have powers to resolve disputes about medical treatment at the end of life.
+When making a decision for adults who lack capacity, the courts' paramount consideration is the person's best interests.